A closer look at the Leesa Luxury Hybrid

 The main difference though is the next layer down.
 The Leesa mattress has a 15cm layer of foam whilst The Leesa Luxury Hybrid has 15cm of pocket springs with thin layers of foam above and below.
 Clearly this a more expensive manufacturing process, hence the higher price.

-According to the official blurb, the springs give "enhanced breathability, focussed pressure relief, almost zero motion transfer, and unrivalled edge support"
+According to the official blurb, the springs give "enhanced breathability, focused pressure relief, almost zero motion transfer, and unrivalled edge support"

 Another difference worth a mention is that The Leesa Luxury Hybrid is slightly thicker at 28cm whilst the Leesa is 25cm.
 Both are perfectly thick enough but the rule of thumb is that cheap mattresses are thinner than more expensive ones.

 So far, reviews of both mattresses are quite similar.
-The Leesa Luxury Hybrid Mattress was scoring 4/5 on Amazon whilst the Leesa Mattress was scoring 4.1/5.
+The Leesa Luxury Hybrid Mattress was scoring 4.4/5 on Amazon (the US site, as there were only 3 reviews on the UK site when we checked) whilst the Leesa Mattress was scoring 4.1/5 (on Amazon's UK website).
+It was previously called the Leesa Sapira, in case you see that name popping up in your research.

 Of course, much like the original Leesa mattress, The Leesa Luxury Hybrid comes with a 100 night risk free trial, meaning you can send it back if you find it doesn't feel quite right.
 The company also donates one mattress to good causes for every 10 it sells and plants a tree for every mattress it sells.